SanderSade/mIRC-script-merger-cleaner/readme.md

 - **Minification & cleaning**

 Minify script before releasing, removing formatting and empty lines.
-This both lowers the download size and memory footpring of a script.
+This both lowers the download size and memory footprint of a script.

 As a separate option, it is possible to remove comments.
 MsMerge supports removing all comments, or just removing single-line (; or //) or multi-line (/**/) comments.